Considering Donation

 • How will I feel if I am rejected as a consequence of the screening process?

-In the case of related donation, you need to be prepared for the possibility that you will not qualify as a donor, which can be emotionally taxing.
-The American Red Cross reports 70% of family members are not a match.
-That’s why volunteers for unrelated nondirected donation are so important.
-In the case of unrelated donation, it is most frequently nondirected.
-That is, the donor volunteers and doesn’t know who the potential recipient may be.
+In the case of related donation, you need to be prepared for the possibility that you will not qualify as a donor; the American Red Cross reports 70% of family members are not a match.
+That’s why volunteers for unrelated donation are so important.

 The decision whether or not to donate ultimately rests with you alone.
 However, there are resources available to you to help you through the decision-making process.
 Donor and collection centers routinely include educational sessions for potential donors.
 You might also consider reaching out to family members, close friends, a religious or spiritual guide, or someone who has gone through this process.
 You can select a bone marrow Living Donor Buddy or post a question on the LDO Message Forum.